$k$-center Clustering under Perturbation Resilience: Introduction

+\paragraph{$k$-center under 2-perturbation resilience} In Section~\ref{sec:2pr}, we show that \emph{any} 2-approximation algorithm for $k$-center will always return the clusters satisfying $2$-perturbation resilience.
+Therefore, since there are well-known 2-approximation algorithms for symmetric $k$-center, our analysis shows these will output the optimal clustering under 2-perturbation resilience.
+For asymmetric $k$-center, we give a new algorithm which outputs the optimal clustering under 2-perturbation resilience.
+It works by first computing the ``symmetrized set'', or the points which demonstrate a rough symmetry.
+We show how to optimally cluster the symmetrized set, and then we show how to add back the highly asymmetric points into their correct clusters.

+\paragraph{Hardness of symmetric $k$-center under $(2-\delta)$-perturbation resilience.} In Section \ref{sec:hardness}, we prove there is no polynomial time algorithm for symmetric $k$-center under $(2-\delta)$-perturbation resilience unless $NP=RP$, which shows that our perturbation resilience results are tight for both symmetric and asymmetric $k$-center.
+In particular, it implies that we have identified the exact moment ($\alpha=2$) where the problem switches from efficiently computable to NP-hard, for both symmetric and asymmetric $k$-center.
+For this hardness result, we use a reduction from a variant of perfect dominating set.
+To show that this variant is itself hard, we construct a chain of parsimonious reductions (reductions which conserve the number of solutions) from 3-dimensional matching to perfect dominating set.

-A large body of work has sought to exploit the power of perturbation resilience in problems such as center-based clustering~\cite{awasthi2012center,balcan2012clustering, bilu2012stable,makarychev2014bilu}, finding Nash equilibria in game theoretic problems~\cite{balcan2010approximate}, and the traveling salesman problem~\cite{mihalak2011complexity}.
-These works are focused on providing positive results for exactly solving the corresponding optimization problem under perturbation resilient instances, for example, $1+ \sqrt{2}$-perturbation resilience for center based clustering, and $O(\sqrt{\log n}\log\log n)$-perturbation resilience for max-cut.
-In this work we continue this line of work and provide a tight result for the canonical and long-studied $k$-center clustering problem, thereby completely quantifying the power of perturbation resilience for this problem.
-We show that $\alpha=2$ is the moment where the problem switches from NP-hard to efficiently computable -- specifically, we show that by assuming 2-perturbation resilience, the exact solution for the $k$-center problem can be found in polynomial time; we also show that $k$-center under $(2-\epsilon)$-perturbation resilience cannot be solved in polynomial time unless $NP=RP$.
-Our results apply to both symmetric and asymmetric k-center, illustrating a surprising relationship between symmetric and asymmetric $k$-center instances under perturbation resilience.
-Unlike approximation ratio, for which symmetric $k$-center is easily solved to a factor of $2$ but asymmetric $k$-center cannot be approximated to any constant factor, both symmetric and asymmetric $k$-center can be solved optimally under resilience to 2-perturbations.
+Our upper bound for asymmetric $k$-center under 2-PR and lower bound for symmetric $k$-center under $(2-\delta)$-PR illustrate a surprising relationship between symmetric and asymmetric $k$-center instances under perturbation resilience.
+Unlike approximation ratio, for which symmetric $k$-center is easily solved to a factor of 2 but asymmetric $k$-center cannot be approximated to any constant factor, both symmetric and asymmetric $k$-center can be solved optimally under resilience to 2-perturbations.
 Overall, this is the first tight result quantifying the power of perturbation resilience for a canonical combinatorial optimization problem.